 All states in the United States require a license to practice occupational therapy.
 Each state also has specific legislation describing the process for obtaining a license to practice and specific licensure application requirements.
-The primary criterion for obtaining a license in any state is passing the National Board of Certification in Occupational Therapy Examination (NBCOT).
+The primary criterion for obtaining a license in any state is passing the National Board for Certification in Occupational Therapy Examination (NBCOT).
 Learn more about OT licensure requirements and our NBCOT exam pass rates for the DrOT program.

 Why Study Occupational Therapy in Philadelphia?

 Here in Philadelphia, you’re in the heart of the health science industry, surrounded by more than 250 medical facilities.
-The city’s diverse population and rich healthcare employment opportunities offer a unique environment to gain O.T. experience in a variety of settings including hospitals, rehabilitation centers and long-term care residences.
+The city’s diverse population and rich health care employment opportunities offer a unique environment to gain O.T. experience in a variety of settings including hospitals, rehabilitation centers and long-term care residences.

 DrOT Admissions Information

 You must meet the following requirements to be considered for admission to the DrOT program:

 - Have a bachelor’s degree in one of the sciences, sociology, psychology or other related fields from an accredited university or college

 - Complete all prerequisite courses listed below by the start of the program in May

 - 3.0 Cumulative and 3.2 Prerequisite GPA with at least a C or higher in all prerequisite courses

 - A minimum of 50 hours of shadow experience with documentation from a licensed occupational therapist professional prior to the start of the program in May.